How climate change agreements (CCAs) work, who is eligible and which sector associations hold a CCA.

 How CCAs work

-An operator that has a CCA will measure and report its energy use and carbon emissions against agreed targets over four, two-year target periods.
+An operator that has a CCA must measure and report its energy use and carbon emissions against agreed targets over 2-year target periods up to the end of 2022.

-If an operator has more than one eligible facility in the same sector it could hold individual CCAs for each facility, or choose to group them together under one CCA.
-The target could then be shared across the grouped facilities.
+If an operator has more than one eligible facility in the same sector it can hold an individual CCA for each facility, or choose to group them together under one CCA.
+Where facilities are grouped under one CCA the target is then shared across the grouped facilities.

-Once a facility, or group of facilities, holds a CCA, it is referred to as a target unit.
+Once a facility, or group of facilities, is included in a CCA, it is referred to as a target unit.

-If the operator meets its targets at the end of each reporting period, it continues in the scheme and is eligible for the discount on the CCL.
+If the operator’s target unit meets its targets at the end of each reporting period, the facilities continue to be eligible for the discount on the CCL.

 Check your eligibility